thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 **Key actionable insights**
 - There are few skewed features (e.g., Annual Income, Previous Claims).
 This requires tranformation or models (e.g., XGBoost, LightGBM) that can handle skewed numrical feature naturally.
 - There is no data entry errors (e.g., extremely large or negative values where not expected).
+- Previous Claims, Insurance Duration, Number of Dependents are integer with short ranges, representing a meaningful quantity (count, duration, quantity).
+They are kept as numeric instead of being converted to categorical (e.g., in case of zip code, 1000 and 2000 are categorical).

 #### Check the Distribution and Boxplot of Target Variable (Premium Amount)